http://mctiernan.com/mctiernangrid.htm 4-22-2026

 The below is no more than a guess that shows the correlated structure of our 20 DNA groups as they mutated down through time.
 Surnames came into use about 1140 and the MacTighernan lines below may descend from 7 different progenitors that lived over 2000 years ago or 70 generations back in time in the BC era.
 Remember all mutations are random and Y chromosome mutations occur once on average every 500 generations per locus [category / marker].

 Genetic diversity equals age.
-The more diverse genetic make up of a population in a specific area, the older it is.
+The more diverse genetic makeup of a population in a specific area, the older it is.
 In all the world, Africa has the most diverse genetic makeup.
 Ethiopia or the Horn of Africa has the most genetic diversity in all of Africa which is where the first humans exited to populate the rest of the world.
 Western Europe has the least diverse genetic population of all areas on earth.
-So in Africa the population moved and in western Europe it did not, genetically speaking.
-The Genographic project sponsored by National geographic and IBM goes into this in great detail https://www3.nationalgeographic.com/genographic/index.html Kit
+So, in Africa the population moved and in western Europe it did not, genetically speaking.
+The Geographic project sponsored by National geographic and IBM goes into this in great detail

 The remaining DNA question in our bunch is if one of us is off a specific baseline by 3 or 4 mutations or rather event mutations which implies that you are in a whole separate and distinct DNA group not genetically related to that group's baseline or your common ancestor is well beyond 2000 years or 70 generations back in time then that leaves the question of how we all ended up with identical surnames, if surnames only began in the mid 1100s.
 My guess is that way back in time before surnames came into use there existed in or around Cos Leitrim, Sligo, Roscommon or Cavan a tribe or clan whose leader was called Tiernan or MacTighernan.
 In Gaelic, Tiernan means Lord and MacTighernan means "son of Lord".
 When surnames first started all the male warriors might have just taken the chief's name for themselves which might be a reasonable explanation or guess as to how we all ended up in 20 different and distinct genetic groups from one small area of Connacht, Ireland all with the same surname. or close variant